stharlan/conterm/README.md

 Next question - do I send chunks of data, or, one character-at-a-time?
 When I was connected to one of the BBSs, I was able to determine that it was responding to single characters, so, the terminal program must be sending one-at-a-time.
 Seems inefficient, but, this technology was from the 80s.
 Ill start with the idea that it will send one-character-at-a-time.

+### The Architecture

+The API calls that control serial communication all work asynchronously, so, I decided to use IO Completion ports (IOCP) for the IO.
+I want to handle serial modem communication as well as telnet.
+The IO APIs for both can be handled by IOCP.